mabel-dev/opteryx/docs/SQL Reference/01 Introduction.md

 ## Querying Relations

 To retrieve data from a relation, the relation is queried using a SQL `SELECT` statement.
-Basic statements are made of three parts; the list of columns to be returned and the list of relations to retreive data from, and optional clauses to shape and filter the data that is returned.
+Basic statements are made of three parts; the list of columns to be returned and the list of relations to retrieve data from, and optional clauses to shape and filter the data that is returned.

 ~~~sql
 SELECT *